Skip to main content

 1h30 2 km

-A stroll through the medieval lanes of the Jewish quarter.
-Whitewashed walls, half-open patios and flower-filled corners take on a magical quality under the street lights.
-End at the Cristo de los Faroles, particularly moving at night.
+A stroll through the medieval lanes of the Jewish quarter at night.
+Whitewashed walls, half-open patios and flower-filled corners take on a quiet, almost cinematic quality under the street lights.
+End at the Cristo de los Faroles, particularly moving after dark.
+For more on this area, see the romantic Córdoba guide.

 Stops